ExcaliburZero/mrds_info/docs/monster_raising/lifespan.rst

 Lifespan
 ========
-Each monster has a lifespan which determines how much longer it has to live.
-Stress, fatigue, tournaments, and the inevitable progression of time will lower a monster's remaining lifespan.
+Each monster has a lifespan which determines how long it will live.
+Stress, fatigue, tournaments, and the progression of time lower your monster's remaining lifespan.

-When a monster's starts a week with its lifespan at :code:`0`, they will die.
+When your monster starts a week with its lifespan at :code:`0`, they will die.

 Monsters tend to live between 3 years and 5 years of age, but that will vary based on the monster's main and sub-breeds as well as how you raise them.
 Rasing your monster poorly can greatly decrease their lifespan, while raising them effectively can make them live even longer.

+Monsters that are frozen in the Studio do not decrease in lifespan.

 Cleo's warning
 --------------